thakur-11-13/street-fighter-02/README.md

 - Artificial Intelligence using Finite State Machines (FSMs)
 - Debugging and software engineering practices

-Technologies Used
+## Technologies Used

 - C++
 - SFML (Simple and Fast Multimedia Library)
 - Git
 - GitHub

-Project Status
+## Project Status

- -Active Development
+**Active Development**

-   -The project is currently under active development, with new gameplay systems and features being implemented continuously.
+The project is currently under active development, with new gameplay systems and features being implemented continuously.

-Learning Outcomes
+## Learning Outcomes

 Through this project, I am developing practical experience in: